benasegall/pe-projects/projects/journal.md

 by Benjamin Segall
 https://peprojects.dev/alpha-5/ben/

+# 10 17
+Today I read about psuedocode, how it is used to help engineers conceptualize problems and there solutions.
+Test plans.
+Inputs, processess, outputs.
+Test again.
+Test Driven Developement (TTD)

 # 10 15
 Made a few final edits to the layout page.
 Of course final edits are never final but for now I want to put the project down and let it be so I can work on other things.